Bullying is an issue that can affect a child’s social life, schooling, and their emotional wellbeing. With technology and social media

-Talk with your children regularly about cyber-bulling and that they can come to you with questions or if something uncomfortable happens online.
-Make sure they know they will not be in trouble for sharing negative behaviors they encounter online.
+Talk to your children regularly about cyber-bullying and that they can come to you with questions or if something uncomfortable happens online.
+Make sure they know they will not be in trouble for sharing the negative behaviors they encounter online.
 Sharing something that makes you feel uncomfortable, or asking for help when unsure what to do is the brave thing to do.

 5.)
 Teach your children how to handle a uncomfotable online inncodent:

 6.)
 Teach your children to be smart online

 Once we post something online, whether it’s a photo, comment or a message it could be online forever so it’s important to be a positive presence online like you would in real life.

 7.)
 Think before your post